kausik-l/Covid-19-Tracker/README.md

 I built this tool to track the number of COVID-19 cases worldwide, including additional statistics such as the number of deaths and recoveries.
 The deployed tool can be found [here](https://covid-19-tracker-522f3.web.app/).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and was deployed using Google Firebase.

 ## Available Scripts